Leaflet: information for the user

 The recommended dose is:

-Adults and adolescents 12 years and older:
+Adults and adolescents from 12 years old:

-The usual dose is 10 ml (30mg), 3 times a day (every 8 hours).
+The normal dose is 10 ml (30 mg), 3 times a day (every 8 hours).

 Use in children

-Children under 2 years
+Children under 2 years old

 It is contraindicated.

-Children from 2 to 5 years
+Children from 2 to 5 years old

-Children from 6 to 12 years
+Children from 6 to 12 years old

 How to take:

-This medication is takenby mouth.
+This medication is taken orally.

-Do not take with meals.
+It should not be taken with meals.

-If you take more mucibrón than you should
+If you take more Mucibrón than you should

-If you take more medication than you should, you may noticeshort-term agitation and diarrhea.
+If you take more medication than you should, you may notice short-term agitation and diarrhea.

-If you forget to take mucibrón:
+If you forget to take Mucibrón:

-Do not take a double dose to compensate for the missed dose.
+Do not take a double dose to make up for the forgotten dose.

-If you experience adverse effects, consult your doctor or pharmacist, even if they are not listed in this prospectus.
+If you experience side effects, consult your doctor or pharmacist, even if they are side effects not listed in this leaflet.

 Keep this medication out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
+Do not use this medication after the expiration date shown on the packaging after CAD.
 The expiration date is the last day of the month indicated.

 This medication does not require special storage conditions.

-Appearance of the product and contents of the packaging
+Appearance of the product and package contents

 LABORATORIOS NORMON, S.A.